 Earn email addresses for your mailing list

 However, putting a subscription form at the forefront of your website isn’t the only way to gather subscribers.
-You can use any kind of offline events to populate your database — conferences, seminars, or themed meetups — where you’ll be able to offer prospects a freebie for joining your mailing list, for example.
+You can use offline events to populate your database — conferences, seminars, or themed meetups — where you’ll be able to offer prospects a freebie for joining your mailing list, for example.

 Segment your audience